Open-Attestation/documentation-website/website/docs/integrator-section/webapp-tutorial/deploy-document-store-webapp.md

 ![MetaMask](/docs/integrator-section/webapp-tutorial/document-store-webapp/sepolia.png)

-## Connect MetaMask to webapp
+## Connect MetaMask to web app

-To interact with the OpenCerts Admin Portal webapp, you will need to connect your MetaMask wallet.
+To interact with the OpenCerts Admin Portal web app, you will need to connect your MetaMask wallet.

 1. Open the [OpenCerts Admin Portal](https://admin.opencerts.io/) in Google Chrome.
 On the Welcome page, click **MetaMask**.